dougeby/IntuneDocs/intune/certificates-scep-configure.md

 ---
 title: Use SCEP certificates with Microsoft Intune - Azure | Microsoft Docs
 description: To use SCEP certificates in Microsoft Intune, configure your on-premises AD domain, create a certification authority, setup the NDES server, and install the Intune Certificate Connector.
 Then, create a SCEP certificate profile, and then assign this profile to groups.
+Also, see the different event IDs and their descriptions, and the diagnostic codes for the Intune connector service.
 keywords:
 author: MandiOhlinger
 ms.author: mandia
 manager: dougeby
-ms.date: 04/23/2018
+ms.date: 05/30/2018
 ms.topic: article
 ms.prod:
 ms.service: microsoft-intune